-Workplace violence is becoming disturbingly commonplace.
+How do you handle workplace violence which is becoming disturbingly commonplace?
 Many times, people equate workplace violence with violent physical acts, but it can also include disruptive behavior, intimidation, harassment, and threats of physical violence.

 Workplace violence not only involves employees, but also clients and visitors to a job site.
 OSHA has stated that approximately 2 million Americans are the victims of workplace violence each year, and an estimated 1.7 million employees are injured as a direct result of physical assault.

-These figures alone are disturbing enough, but how should human resource professionals address workplace violence within their own organizations?
+These figures alone are disturbing enough, but how should human resource professionals handle workplace violence within their own organizations?

 Recognizing the Warning Signs

-The first step to dealing with workplace violence within your own company is to recognize its warning signs.
+The first step to handling workplace violence within your own company is to recognize its warning signs.
 Behaviors that are often a precursor to workplace violence include:

 - Obsession (romantic or otherwise) or the stalking of a fellow employee